noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 - generally all arguments are passed by name to ensure side effects are managed by ZIO at runtime and not directly executed when instantiated
 - any value that actually fails or runs forever should be considered a failure and not a success
+- Constructors in classes are always synchronous, use ZLayer for asynchronous creation of services (especially in non-blocking applications)

 ```scala
 // somewhere define what your workflow does